-- Snail Mail – It may sound old fashioned, and even counter intuitive, but snail mail shouldn’t be dismissed when your are trying to reach out to an important contact.
+- Snail Mail – It may sound old-fashioned, and even counterintuitive, but snail mail shouldn’t be dismissed when you are trying to reach out to an important contact.
 Remember, emails can end up in a spam folder, or can simply be ignored.
 Traditional mail, even today, carries a bit more cache and is likely to at least get a cursory look.
 Better yet, send it by FedEx and you are bound to get their attention and do something to stand out..such as a message in a bottle.
 Yes, a real glass bottle.

 Whichever alternative outreach method you use, remember that you need to be polite, respectful, and knowledgeable about your topic.
 You are, in essence, wooing a contact.
 You don’t need to be a suck-up (which can often backfire), but you do want to make a good impression.
 Most importantly, you need to provide value to your new prospect!